puikinsh/Adminator-admin-dashboard/README.md

-# Adminator Bootstrap 5 Admin Template v2.5.0
+# Adminator Bootstrap 5 Admin Template v2.6.0

 **Adminator** is a responsive Bootstrap 5 Admin Template built with modern development tools.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.

-✨ **Latest Update (v2.5.0)**: Completely modernized build system with latest dependencies, ESLint 9.x flat config, and enhanced development experience.
+✨ **Latest Update (v2.6.0)**: Complete **Dark Mode System** with smart theme switching, OS preference detection, and seamless component integration.

+🌙 **Dark Mode Features**: Automatic theme detection, persistent user preferences, theme-aware components (charts, calendars, maps), and a beautiful toggle switch.

 Preview of this awesome admin template available here: https://colorlib.com/polygon/adminator/index.html